pufflyai/prompt-studio-core/websites/docs/pages/concepts/file.md

 Let's go back to the same instruction that we used earlier to extract concerns from a file containing interviews:

 ```
-Based on the following: /interviews, list the concerns expressed by the interviewees.
+Based on the following interviews: /interviews, list the concerns expressed by the interviewees.
 ```

 Once you upload your file, the string `/interviews` will be replaced with the actual content of the file.
 This will make the context available to the LLM in the instruction.

-::: warning Should I follow a specific format when adding file content to an instruction
+::: warning Should I follow a specific format when adding file content to an instruction?

-Adding context to a prompt is something that we are planning to assist you in with our upcoming "Promptly", which a sort of "Grammarly" for prompts.
+Adding context to a prompt is something that we are planning to assist you in with our upcoming prompt enhancement features.

 :::